OREL-group/GSoC/README.md

 #### Towhee Open Source Machine Learning Pipelines
 Towhee is a flexible, application-oriented framework for running machine learning (ML) pipelines.
 It is a Python project that aims to make greatly simple anything2vec, allowing everyone - from beginner developers to large organizations - to deploy complex pipelines with just a few lines of code.
 It has become a common practice among the industry to drive data applications with neural network models.
 Applications involving embedding can be seen in all walks of life, such as product recommender system, copyright protection, data management, software security, new drug discovery, finance, insurance, etc. Despite the fact that the concept of "embed everything" has prevailed in academia and industry in recent years, how to embed unstructured data reasonably and efficiently based on business needs is still an urgent problem that has not yet been resolved.

-__Expected Outcomes__
-Contribute to our library of pipelines (improve upon or create anew).
-Work with the mentors to find problem doomains for the Towhee libraries.
-As a contributor to the Towhee project, you will be working towards making MLops significantly easier.
-Your efforts will also support the Towhee community by creating Interdisciplinary STEM pipelines which diversified audiences.

 __Some of Towhee's key features include__
 * easy ML for everyone: Run a machine learning pipeline with less than five lines of code.